-The three options being offered to us are:
+The three options currently being offered to us are:

 1/ Branch status, were we effectively hand over the responsibility of running Swindon IA to the national body, surrendering our autonomous charity status.

 2/ Affiliated status.
-Although retaining our autonomous charity status there would be severe restrictions with more central control.
+Although retaining autonomous charity status there would be severe restrictions and more central control.

 3/ Leave the IA network and continue as a local ostomy patient support group charity.